 - Bilateral: Funds raised directly by CGIAR Centers through concepts notes and proposals.
 Centers decide to which CRP they want to map their bilateral and not the donor who decides.

-Are structural components of a CRP flagship.
-They are the summary description of a range of products that are linked and related with each other e.g. through their contribution towards an outcome.
+Structural components of a CRP flagship project.
+They are the summary description of a range of key outputs that are linked and related to each other e.g. through their contribution towards an outcome.

 In economic terms, a comparative advantage in producing or selling a good is possessed by an individual, firm or country with the lowest opportunity cost (as opposed to absolute cost) in producing the good.
 In these standards the term refers more broadly to the role and mandate of the CGIAR in producing international public goods where there are no alternative research suppliers that are better positioned to produce those goods.

 A group of individuals whose characteristics are similar to those of the treatment groups (or participants) but who do not receive the intervention.
 Under trial conditions in which the evaluator can ensure that no confounding factors affect the comparison group it is called a control group.

 Conclusions point out the factors of success and failure of the evaluated intervention, with special attention paid to the intended and unintended results and impacts, and more generally to any other strength or weakness.
 A conclusion draws on data collection and analyses undertaken, through a transparent chain of arguments.